asizemore/aptviz/README.md

 * `rank`: An integer indicating the simplex rank.
 See [1, 2] for more details.
 This column can be ignored if only using the weight of simplices.
 See function flags for rank vs. weight.

 **Optional**
-* "indicator column": Entries in [0, 1].
+* "indicator column": Entries = 0, 1.
 Examples include `is_maximal`, in which maximal simplices are marked with 1, and `in_subcomplex`, in which simplices involved in a particular subcomplex are marked with 1.

 ## Assumptions